duncanmcclean/duplicator/README.md

 <!-- /statamic:hide -->

-> This addon has been archived.
-Duplicator is now part of Statamic Core (as of [v3.3.59](https://github.com/statamic/cms/releases/tag/v3.3.59)).
+**This addon has been archived - it's functionality is now part of Statamic Core (as of [v3.3.59](https://github.com/statamic/cms/releases/tag/v3.3.59)).**

-Duplicator makes it seamlessly for content editors to duplicate entries, terms, assets & forms from inside the Statamic Control Panel.

-If you want to learn how Duplicator works under the hood, I've written [a blog post just for you](https://duncanmcclean.com/under-the-hood-of-the-duplicator-addon?ref=duplicator-readme).
+**If you're running a multi-site,** you'll probably want to keep this addon installed for now as the Duplicate functionality within Statamic doesn't yet support multi-site.
+Please add your 👍 to the feature request on [statamic/ideas](https://github.com/statamic/ideas/issues/942).

 ## Installation

+> If you're not using multi-site, please update to Statamic 3.3.59 or above instead of installing this addon.

 First, require Duplicator as a Composer dependency: